ijoshsmith/json2swift/README.md

 ## How to get it

-- Download the `json2swift` app binary from latest [release](https://github.com/ijoshsmith/json2swift/releases).
+- Download the `json2swift` app binary from the latest [release](https://github.com/ijoshsmith/json2swift/releases)
 - Copy `json2swift` to your desktop
 - Open a Terminal window and run this command to give the app permission to execute: